 Rounding off the five states with the highest numbers of post-delivery mail loss are: New York (12,021), Florida (10,316), and Illinois (6,161).

-The raw figures and reports from the USPS and USPIS help to reveal the sheer gravity and weight of lost and missing mail across the U.S.; however, it shouldn’t be too surprising that the states with the highest populations may have higher figures.
+The raw figures and reports from the USPS and USPIS help to reveal the sheer gravity and weight of lost and missing mail across the U.S.; however, it shouldn’t be too surprising that the states with the highest populations tend to have higher figures.
+To account for this, we looked at which states have the highest rate of lost or missing mail per 100K residents.

 Figures showed that between 2022 and 2024, across the United States, the rate of lost or missing mail totaled 158 pieces per 100,000 people, with the District of Columbia having the highest rate of missing or lost mail (366 per 100k residents).